Dr. Andrey Bakulin

 PROFESSIONAL ACTIVITIES

-Chair of technical sessions at international SEG and AAPG meetings (2001-present)
+Chair of technical sessions at international EAGE, SEG, and AAPG meetings

 Grant and contract proposal reviewer for DOE